leggedrobotics/viplanner/README.md

   <a href="https://youtu.be/8KO4NoDw6CM">Video</a> •
   <a href="#citing-viplanner">BibTeX</a>

-  Click on image for demo video!
+  Click on the image for the demo video!
   [![Demo Video](./assets/crosswalk.jpg)](https://youtu.be/8KO4NoDw6CM)

 </p>

 ViPlanner is a robust learning-based local path planner based on semantic and depth images.
-Fully trained in simulation, the planner can be applied in dynamic indoor as well outdoor environments.
+Fully trained in simulation, the planner can be applied in dynamic indoor as well as outdoor environments.
 We provide it as an extension for [NVIDIA Isaac-Sim](https://developer.nvidia.com/isaac-sim) within the [IsaacLab](https://isaac-sim.github.io/IsaacLab/) project (details [here](./omniverse/README.md)).
-Furthermore, a ready to use [ROS Noetic](http://wiki.ros.org/noetic) package is available within this repo for direct integration on any robot (tested and developed on ANYmal C and D).
+Furthermore, a ready-to-use [ROS Noetic](http://wiki.ros.org/noetic) package is available within this repo for direct integration on any robot (tested and developed on ANYmal C and D).

 **Keywords:** Visual Navigation, Local Planning, Imperative Learning